IBIC/birthdaycard/README.md

 The -d flag is optional and  used to determine which saggital slice to use for the card, counted in centimeters, for the best image.
 By default, a saggital slice 1mm to the *right or left* of the midline is selected.
 Use this flag to override this selection if the saggital slice selected by default is not attractive.

-It is important to verify that the saggital slice chosen is an attractive full brain that isand of voids and artifacts.
+It is important to verify that the saggital slice chosen is an attractive full brain that will not scare the participant.

 ![image](https://github.com/IBIC/birthdaycard/blob/master/pics/wapostscan.jpg)